kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 > **Documentation explains Kora.
 Kora Skill operationalizes that knowledge for an agent.**

-## “Executable Framework Knowledge” Is a Useful Mental Model
+## “Executable Framework Knowledge” Is a Useful Mental Model { #executable-framework-knowledge-useful }

 The Skill is not executable code in the traditional sense, but it is executable *guidance*.